 Doug continued his therapy and joined the Polytrauma Rehabilitation Program for brain injuries at the James A. Haley VA Hospital in Tampa, FL.
-His wife Alexis remained by his side providing him with motivation and hope.
-They currently reside in Peters Township, PA in their specially adapted smart home.
+The Vitale's currently reside in Peters Township, PA in their specially adapted smart home.
 Doug continues VA speech, physical, and occupational therapy twice a week.
 Alexis said, “This is the biggest and greatest gift we have ever been given.
 And it is a gift, the ability to live this way.
 The people who give to this cause really make such a big difference.
 It changed our lives.”